ishi0301/ishi0301/README.md

 <br />

-I am a final year undergraduate from Banasthali Vidyapith, who is passionate about technologies.
-I have experience of a year in development.
+I have graduated from Banasthali Vidyapith.
+I am passionate about technologies.
+I have completed 5 month internship as a SDE Intern at THALES.
+During my internship I have worked on the front end part of a web portal named as 'Tenant Management System' which I made using Angular.
 I want to work in an organization where I can utilize my skills and abilities efficiently and enhance my skills to meet company goals with determination and enthusiasm.
 <br/>

 GHC'21 Scholar | Web Developer | DSC Banasthali Vidyapith Technical Team Member |